cloudwego/cloudwego.github.io/content/en/docs/hertz/faq/_index.md

 In addition, Hertz also provides the `ctx.Copy()` interface to make it easier for businesses to obtain a copy of the safe coroutine if they are faced with cases where they must pass `ctx` asynchronously.

-## Javascript Numeric Precision Problem
+## Numeric Precision Problem

 ### Description

-JavaScript's numeric type will lose precision once the number exceeds the limit, which will lead to inconsistencies between the front and back end values.
+1. JavaScript's numeric type will lose precision once the number exceeds the limit, which will lead to inconsistencies between the front and back end values.

 ```javascript
 var s = '{"x":6855337641038665531}';